 Hawaii Real Estate – The Sellers’ Obligation To Disclose

 – Sellers of Hawaii real estate are obligated to disclose any “fact, condition or defect, past or present, that could measurably affect the value of the property for sale to a reasonable person.”
 Realtors representing sellers require their clients to complete the Seller’s Real Property Disclosure Statement.
-See a blank copy of the form here.

 Sometimes sellers take ‘facts, conditions or defects’ for granted, taking their disclosure obligation lightly.
 Sellers may have gotten used to certain facts, conditions or defects and consider them less relevant.
 Perhaps the seller’s basement only floods during occasional torrential rains, about once every few years or so.
 The seller might argue: “It is not really an issue because it only happened a couple of times a long time ago.” — What?
 Think again!